-There are many brands of bleach alternatives that can help to whiten your whites without the dangers of bleach.
+Many brands of bleach alternatives can help whiten your whites without the dangers of bleach.

 Use Baking Soda

-If you have spent any time researching eco-friendly laundry detergents and green cleaning options you will no doubt know about the three main DIY cleaning agents used by eco fans.
+If you have spent time researching eco-friendly laundry detergents and green cleaning options, you will no doubt know about the three main DIY cleaning agents used by eco fans.
 These three ingredients are white vinegar, lemon juice, and baking soda (or bicarbonate of soda).

-Baking soda is used in many DIY beauty products because it is safe to use (in measured amounts) both externally and internally, and this makes it great for use as a cleaning agent.
+Baking soda is used in many DIY beauty products because it is safe to use (in measured amounts) both externally and internally, making it great for use as a cleaning agent.